subsquid/sqd-network/specifications/chain-spec.md

 ![image](../arch/become-archive/become_archive.png)

+### Worker (aka Resource Node)

+Worker is a part of the network that provides resources for running archives for particular blockchain that are run using dockerized images.
+In other words, it's a special light client of the network with the following requirements.

+#### Requirements

+- Worker should pass some registration to be a part of the network.
+- Worker should stake required SQD tokens.
+- Worker should listen the network for events to run a particular archive in it's environment.
+- Worker should use approved (by the network) docker images for running archives.
+- Worker should submit a special attestation transaction to verify that an approved image was run for particular blockchain.
+Otherwise, the worker should be punishment.
+- Worker should stop running archive if a special event is produced by the network.
+- There is a range of workers number when it's profitable to run it.

 ### Requests types

 We should define a light request in some way.
 It's like a request that can be processed by one archive using predefined resources and times.
 The requests that require more resources or time are Heavy requests.